awslabs/aws-cloudfront-extensions/docs/deploy/deploy-auth/README.en.md

 To configure the CloudFront trigger for your function
 1. Choose **Configuration** tab and choose **Triggers**
 2. Add Trigger and choose **CloudFront**, choose **Deploy to Lambda@Edge**
    ![CF Trigger](/images/CF_trigger.png)
 3. On the **Deploy to Lambda@Edge** page, enter the following information:
    - Distribution
      The CloudFront distribution which has been created in the stack
    - Cache behavior
      Select **private/***
    - CloudFront event

-     In the drop-down list, choose **Viewer Request**
+     In the drop-down list, choose **Viewer Request** Click **Deploy**

-   Choose **Deploy**

    ![Lambda Deploy](/images/deploy_para.png)
 4. Wait for the function to replicate.
 This typically takes several minutes.

-   You can check to see if replication is finished by going to the [CloudFront console](https://console.aws.amazon.com/cloudfront/) and viewing your distribution.
+5. You can check to see if replication status in the [CloudFront Console](https://console.aws.amazon.com/cloudfront/) and viewing your distribution.
 Wait for the distribution status to change from In Progress back to **Deployed**, which means that your function has been replicated.

 ## Test the function